viperleed/viperleed/doc/content/measurement/setup_measurements.rst

 be listed with the COM port on which they were detected.
 If a controller already contains ViPErLEED firmware, this will be indicated by its name and the installed version will be displayed.
-You can select the firmware you wish to upload in the dropdown window next to the *Upload firmware* button.
+You can select the firmware you wish to upload in the dropdown menu next to the *Upload firmware* button.
 ViPErLEED will automatically search your configured **Firmware** directory for matching firmware files, and will automatically select the newest available version.
 After you have selected your desired firmware, press *Upload firmware* to start